zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 Depending on the subscribing behavior of the user, service minutes comprises the following:

 - Video minutes: The total duration of the user receiving video.
-- Audio minutes: If you deduct the video minutes from the total duration when the user is in the channel, you get the audio minutes of that user, regardless of whether that user subscribes to any audio.
+- Audio minutes: The total duration of the user in the channel minus any video minutes, regardless of whether the user subscribes to any audio.
+In other words, any time spent in the channel that is not video is considered to be audio (and billed as such).

 <div class="alert note">If the user subscribes to multiple audio and video streams at the same time, the total service minutes per stream are not additive.
 For example:
 <ul>